 Twin Cities, Minnesota, United States

-People often forgot Minnesota’s beautiful summers, falls, and springs and go right for their legendary winters.
-These midwestern American cities (Minneapolis and St. Paul) are famous for making the most of the harshly cold winter.
-With average winter lows around zero fahrenheit (-18 celsius) these hardy people need to find ways to stay warm and busy in the winter.
+People often forget Minnesota’s beautiful summers, falls, and springs and go right for their legendary winters.
+These Midwestern American cities (Minneapolis and St. Paul) are famous for making the most of the harshly cold winter.
+With average winter lows around zero Fahrenheit (-18 celsius) these hardy people need to find ways to stay warm and busy in the winter.
 Frequent winter hobbies include traditional past times like ice fishing and scenic cross country skiing while a younger generation of beard toting artists keep warming with a strong microbrew from the Twin Cities booming craft beer scene.
-Twin Cities residents are avid bicyclist so keep a look out for winter road warriors.
+Twin Cities residents are avid bicyclists, so keep a look-out for winter road warriors.
 You will also see countless winter time outdoor art festivals, parades, and even an ice castle, ya betcha! (just remember not to poke too much fun of their accent.)

 Québec City, Canada